-2.4.6 Screen 4: Project Prioritization
+2.4.6 Screen 4: Project Prioritization and Finalization

-Pursuant to section 8388.5(c)(2), the EUP must include a means of prioritizing undergrounding projects based on "wildfire risk reduction, public safety, cost efficiency, and reliability benefits."
+Pursuant to section 8388.5(c)(2), the EUP must include a means of prioritizing Undergrounding Projects based on "wildfire risk reduction, public safety, cost efficiency, and reliability benefits."

-For Screen 4 (Project Prioritization), the EUP must set forth a means of prioritization and its definition for each of the factors in section 8388.5(c)(2), i.e., wildfire risk reduction, public safety, cost efficiency and reliability benefits.
-If a project is divided into Subprojects, the Large Electrical Corporation must consider the different completion times of Subprojects and the effect of staggered completion times, consistent with the timeline requirements in Section 2.7.5, Core Capabilities 4 and 5.
+For Screen 4 (Project Prioritization and Finalization), the EUP must set forth a means of prioritization and its definition for each of the factors in section 8388.5(c)(2), i.e., wildfire risk reduction, public safety, cost efficiency and reliability benefits.
+If an Undergrounding Project is divided into Subprojects, the Large Electrical Corporation must consider the different completion times of Subprojects and the effect of staggered completion times, consistent with the timeline requirements in Section 2.7.5, Core Capabilities 4 and 5.
+Additionally, the costs, benefits, and CPUC CBR are calculated for the design variations that were used in Screen 3, including the "Screen 3 Alternative Mitigations," the "Project as Scoped," and the "Undergrounding as Scoped."
+Appendix C.1.13, Screen 4 Table, gives instructions for the type of information required in Screen 4.

 In the context of this project prioritization, the Large Electrical Corporation may define reliability benefits to include benefits not related to Outage Program Events.
 The EUP must describe how the factors will be applied to set priority for Confirmed Projects.
 The EUP must describe how the prioritization aligns with and supports the Plan Mitigation Objective.
 The EUP must include a narrative of the Large Electrical Corporation's rationale and supporting data (e.g., KDMMs) for each definition and the means of prioritization included in Screen 4.